Court Stays Deadlines in Lawsuits Over Recalled Biozorb Marker

 As a result, Hologic faces about 200 BioZorb marker lawsuits, each alleging that the company placed profits over patients’ safety by failing to adequately warn doctors and patients about the true potential risks associated with the implant.
 Plaintiffs argue that Hologic knew or should have known the tissue marker could fail to dissolve properly, causing serious injuries that often require the BioZorb to be surgically removed.

-All BioZorb marker lawsuits are filed in the U.S. District Court of Massachusetts, where Hologic is headquartered, under U.S. District Judge Allison D. Burroughs, who is overseeing coordinated discovery, pretrial proceedings, and has been leading the litigation toward a series of early test trials.
+All BioZorb marker lawsuits are filed in the U.S. District Court of Massachusetts, where Hologic is headquartered, and U.S. District Judge Allison D. Burroughs is overseeing coordinated discovery and pretrial proceedings in the litigation.

-The first trial is scheduled to begin on January 20, 2026, involving claims by Kimberly Taylor.
-The second bellwether trial is scheduled for February 23, with others following on March 30 and April 27, 2026.
+The first trial was expected to begin on January 20, 2026, involving claims brought by Kimberly Taylor.
+A second bellwether trial was then slated for February 23, with others following on March 30 and April 27, 2026.

 However, in a text-only entry added to the court docket after a hearing held on November 12, Judge Burroughs announced that the Court was staying all deadlines and denying all pending motions.
 She indicated that the parties had leave to renew all of the pending motions if necessary.
 The order has raised speculation that a settlement may be within reach.